yasirhossain/weather-app/README.md

 Forecast gives a gradient based on how hot / cold the temperature is.
 Font Awesome icon library.
-Responsive for Desktop / iPad Portrait / Mobile
+Responsive for Desktop / iPad Portrait / Mobile Loading indicator when pulling new city data.
+Animations of new weather cards loading in.

 # Thought Process
 This is intended to be an MVP.
 The goal was to make a simple, polished solution that pulls data in concise cards for a user seeking a weather forecast of a given city.
 I intended to ease the user into the experience further by adding geolocation on start, to make it more frictionless.